 Each fall I teach a course on generalized linear models, which covers regression models for continuous data (multiple regression, analysis of variance and analysis of covariance), for binary data (including logistic regression and probit models), for count data (Poisson, over-dispersed Poisson and negative binomial models) and for time to event or survival data (mostly piece-wise exponential hazard models using the Poisson-trick).
-We usually include a bit on log-linear models for contingency tables, but the last couple of years we substituted a week on models for longitudinal and panel data, including fixed and random-effects models.
+I used to include a bit on log-linear models for contingency tables, but the last few years I substituted a week on models for longitudinal and panel data, including fixed and random-effects models.